drmuskangarg/mentalhealthcare/README.md

 This project is associated with the mental health status detection on social media.
 With increase in suicidal attempts amid COVID-19 lockdown period, efforts have been made to control the suicidal rate for good governance.

 # Reading List for Mental Health Detection and Analysis on Social Media
-A reading list for this project is maintained by Muskan Garg from Amity University Rajasthan.

 In the past 8 years, the exponential growth of mental health detection has shown a steep growth in mental health detection and analysis.
 The studies have evolved with the use of machine learning to concentrated concepts like the problem of noisy labels for data annotation and constructing the multimodal autoencoders.